AidanZhong/HandGestureRecog/work_log.md

 write them down, which type is more demanded in industry in the future
 1. explainable deep learning, maybe for medical imaging for example, the MRIs, CTs, could be interpretable
 2. More VR/AR/MR based technology based on CV.
+For example stress monitoring, simulation training
+3. Maybe combine some of the SLAM technology and experience i had before